MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Registry/AddOrModifyValue.md

   Use the PSDscResources Registry resource to add or modify a registry key value.
 ---

-# Add or modify a registry key value
+# Add or update a registry key value

 ## Description